 As a little girl, getting my hands in the cookie dough and rolling it out, twisting the dough together to make a Candy Cane Cookie shape was so fun!

 The hardest part can be making sure the dough stays cold enough to roll out and twist, so it might be a good idea to keep part of the dough in the refrigerator as your working along.

-I would pinch both ends of the dough together, then roll it away from me on the left hand side, while rolling it towards me on the right hand side.
-Once I got that twist in there, I lightly rolled it on the board back and forth a few times to help the dough stick together better.
+Pinch both ends of the candy cane cookie dough ropes together.
+Then roll it away from you on the left-hand side.
+Then roll it towards you on the right-hand side.
+Once the twist is in there, lightly roll it on the board back and forth a few times to help the dough stick together better.

 Don’t worry if the Candy Cane Cookies don’t look perfect or if your twist is a little loose.
-They still turn out good, even if your not consistent with the twisting.
+They still turn out good, even if you’re not consistent with the twisting.
 A few times I had to put the dough back into the fridge to cool it down again.
 Another thing I found was that adding a little more flour with the rolling also made it easier to keep the dough stiffer as I was working with it.

 I can’t believe I never made these particular cookies with my own kids and I’m not really sure why I didn’t!
 However, if we ever get a chance to spend time baking cookies together again for the holidays, these will definitely be a fun one to make!